DCF77

 DCF77 is a German longwave time signal and standard-frequency radio station.
 It started service as a standard-frequency station on 1 January 1959.
 In June 1973, date and time information was added.
-Its primary and backup transmitters are located at in Mainflingen, about 17 mi south-east of Frankfurt am Main, Germany.
+Its primary and backup transmitters are located at in Mainflingen, about 27 km south-east of Frankfurt am Main, Germany.
 The transmitter generates a nominal power of 50 kW, of which about 30 to 35 kW can be radiated via a T-antenna.

-DCF77 is controlled by the Physikalisch-Technische Bundesanstalt (PTB), Germany's national physics laboratory and transmits in continuous operation (24 hours).
+DCF77 is controlled by the Physikalisch-Technische Bundesanstalt (PTB), Germany's national metrology institute and transmits in continuous operation (24 hours).
 It is operated by Media Broadcast GmbH (previously a subsidiary of Deutsche Telekom AG), on behalf of the PTB.
 With Media Broadcast GmbH, a temporal transmission availability of at least 99.7% per year or under 26.28 hours of annual downtime has been agreed upon.
 Most service interruptions are short-term disconnections of under two minutes.
 Longer lasting transmission service interruptions are generally caused by strong winds, freezing rain or snow-induced T-antenna movement.
 This manifests itself in electrical detuning of the antenna resonance circuit and hence a measurable phase modulation of the received signal.
 When the maladjustment is too large, the transmitter is taken out of service temporarily.
 In the year 2002, almost 99.95% availability, or just over 4.38 hours of downtime, was realized.
 The timestamp sent is either in Coordinated Universal Time (UTC)+1 or UTC+2 depending on daylight saving time.